inkeep/vercel-slackbot/README.md

   - Click **Save Changes**.
 - Slack requires you to reinstall the app to apply the changes.

+## Customize the Slackbot

+- Go to Basic Information
+- Under the Display Information section, you can edit the App name, Short description, App icon & Preview, Background color, and the Long description.

 ## Local Development

 Use the [Vercel CLI](https://vercel.com/docs/cli) and [localtunnel](https://github.com/localtunnel/localtunnel) to test out this project locally: